vaibhavs-codewiz/react-/02customreact/learning.md

 # react app begin:
-we are using the vs cide editor other options sublime, vim . and using nodejs to execute the code . at first we create repository in github and run all the commands git init commit... so that we can track or react up using github. then we can create react app using different frameworks start new project : option 1 is using custom , option2 utility create-react-app (high bundeler size) , option3 utility vite faster and create smaller bundeler size option4 react meta framework nextjs, gatsby, remix.
+we are using the vs code editor other options sublime, vim . and using nodejs to execute the code . at first we create repository in github and run all the commands git init commit... so that we can track or react app using github. then we can create react app using different frameworks start new project : option 1 is using custom , option2 utility create-react-app (high bundeler size) , option3 utility vite faster and create small bundeler size option4 react meta framework nextjs, gatsby, remix.

 in create-react-app there are node modules available with it